Alicepinch/everything-vegan/TESTING.md

 <details><summary>As a user I would like to be able to delete my account.</summary>

 <br>
 A user is able to delete their profile from their profile page.
 Underneath their profile photo is a "Delete profile" CTA.
-Users will be promted to confirm deletion before this action is completed.
+Users will be prompted to confirm deletion before this action is completed.

 ![Delete user](/docs/testing/user-story-gifs/delete-user.gif)